 The TAP is collocated with the resources (i.e., the adaptation and termination functions).
 It provides the LRM with a view of the resources that a support a link end; it abstracts the hardware and technology with specific details of the adaptation and termination functions.
-When utilized in an SDN control context, the TAP component resides at the bottom of SDN controller recursion.
+When utilized in an SDN control context, the TAP component resides at the bottom of with SDN controllers that can directly configure forwarding in the resources associated with the controller.
+TAP holds the relationship between SNP and FP name spaces.
+The identifiers in the FP name space are referred to as "labels" in this clause recursion.